 Many people loved the Cream Cheese Pudding that I shared last summer and this is just an addition to that recipe.
+If you looking for a bit easier strawberry cream cheese combo just whisk up this nice little Sugar Free Cream Cheese Dip it is so nourishing and refreshing.
 I never got a chance to move my fresh strawberry preserve recipe over from my old blog so the sauce that I’m topping this pie with will soon get a home of its own and I’m entitling it Easy Breezy Strawberry Syrup.

 Since the THM Friendly foods and cheesecake of any sort are a match made in heaven the recipes abound.
 I know of two others that some blogging buddies of mine produced last year and wanted to link to them here.
 I’m sure that the spring and summer season will give us ample time to sample them all MrsCriddlesKitchen posted a Fruit Pizza with a cream cheese filling and AHomeWithPurpose published an actual Strawberry Pie so check them out when you get a chance as they are all a bit different so if you’re short on ingredients for one maybe you can make another.

 Calling all Southern THMers to check out the latest unofficial FB group: THM Southern Foodies with Nana’s Little Kitchen where we’ll be sharing favorite sugar-free, gluten-free, Southern-style recipes both current and from years past plus kitchen tips, how-to videos and more!
 Hope to see you there soon <3